jsh/trendlist/README.md

 are probably also never the same (again *"...Lebesgue measure zero"*), but I would welcome a proof.

-I believe the same about subsets of powers of primes -- that is, for any set of prime powers, `p**k`, differnt subsets have different means.
+I believe the same about subsets of powers of primes.
+I think that for any set of prime powers, `p**k`, each of its `2**k` subsets has a different mean.
-Again, this is an article of faith for which I don't yet have a formal proof.
+This is another article of faith for which I don't yet have a formal proof.

 ### We Build Classes to Represent Trends and TrendLists